Humpheh/goboy/README.md

 step (although will greatly slow down the emulation) and toggling of individual sound channels.

 ## Installation

+Download the [latest release](https://github.com/Humpheh/goboy/releases/latest) of GoBoy from the releases page.

+### Building from source

+With go installed, you can install GoBoy into your go bin by running:
 ```sh
 go get github.com/Humpheh/goboy/cmd/goboy
 ```

-## Building from Source
-If you have go1.11:
+If you have Go 1.11 you can also do:
 ```sh
 git clone https://github.com/Humpheh/goboy.git
 cd goboy
 go build -o goboy cmd/goboy/main.go
 ```

-The program has been tested on MacOS and Windows 10, and is likely to work on Linux.
-Building on Windows 10 requires MinGW.
+GoBoy is compatible with MacOS, Windows and Linux.
+Building on Windows 10 requires MinGW and on Linux, you'll need to install [gtk](https://www.gtk.org/download/linux.php).

 GoBoy uses the go library [pixel](https://github.com/faiface/pixel) for control binding and graphics rendering, which requires OpenGL.
 You may need to install some requirements which can be found on the [pixels readme](https://github.com/faiface/pixel#requirements).

-On Linux, you'll need to install [gtk](https://www.gtk.org/download/linux.php).

 ## Usage
 ```sh